 Below we cover the pros and cons of clinical-strength antiperspirants and prescription-only antiperspirants.

 Clinical-strength monikers don’t actually have a fixed meaning.
-Any brand can label themselves in this way as “extra” strength without meeting any established, third-party qualifiers.
+Any brand can label itself in this way as “extra” strength without meeting any established, third-party qualifiers.

 In our post on finding the best clinical strength antiperspirants, we explain a common pattern: